rpdelaney/l4d2-tourney-rules/rules.md

-Do not skip the elevator holdout event on `c4m2_sugarmill` by any means that allow the player to safely enter the sugar cane field without riding the elevator or dying from fall damage.
+Do not skip the elevator holdout event on `c4m2_sugarmill` by any means that allow the player to safely enter the sugar cane field without riding the elevator or being incapacitated or killed by fall damage.

 ### 7.9 Death Toll 1 ladder<a name="79-death-toll-1-ladder"></a>